Pupillage

 • the strength of our bars’ training is that it is conducted by experienced practising advocates.

-The process of selecting applicants for the pupillage programme is undertaken by a pupillage committee comprising two members of the bar.
+The process of selecting applicants for the pupillage programme is undertaken by a pupillage committee comprising five members of the bar.
 In considering applications for pupillage, the committee works towards the goal that the members of the bar are representative of the demographics of the country.
 The committee considers all of the written applications and prepares a shortlist of applicants to be interviewed.

 The interview committee will approach the interviews with the following knowledge of the actual situation in which the majority of young or new advocates starting out will (rightly or wrongly) find themselves –